-With the number of cheerleading participants exceeding 3 million each year, it’s evident that the popularity of the sport will continue to rise.
+With the number of cheerleading participants in the USA exceeding 3 million each year, the sport’s popularity will continue to rise.
 This increase in participation levels creates a need in communities for additional programming.

 Creating a cheerleading team can provide opportunities for youth athletes to learn new skills, build self-confidence, and develop meaningful relationships.

-Whether you're a school administrator looking to start a cheerleading program for your sports teams, or a parent interested in forming a recreational cheerleading squad, the process of starting a team can be both exciting and challenging.
+Whether you're a school administrator looking to start a cheerleading program for your sports teams or a parent interested in forming a recreational cheerleading squad, starting a team can be both exciting and challenging.

-In this post, we will provide step-by-step instructions on how to create your own cheerleading team that inspires and empowers young athletes.
+In this post, we will provide step-by-step instructions on how to create your own co-ed or all-girl cheerleading team that inspires and empowers young athletes.

 How to start a cheerleading team, step by step